Sickle cell disease: Acute chest syndrome

 Acute chest syndrome is caused by a VOC which affects the lungs, possibly triggered by infection or by emboli which have circulated from other organs.
 Symptoms include wheezing, chest pain, fever, pulmonary infiltrate (visible on x-ray), and hypoxemia.
-After sickling crisis (see above), it is the second-most common cause of hospitalization, and it accounts for about 25% of deaths in patients with sickle cell disease.
+After a sickling crisis (see above), it is the second-most common cause of hospitalisation, and it accounts for about 25% of deaths in patients with sickle cell disease.
 Most cases present with vaso-occlusive crises and then develop acute chest syndrome.

 Aplastic crisis

 Aplastic crises are instances of an acute worsening of the patient's baseline anaemia, producing pale appearance, fast heart rate, and fatigue.
 This crisis is normally triggered by parvovirus B19, which directly affects production of red blood cells by invading the red cell precursors and multiplying in and destroying them.
 Parvovirus infection almost completely prevents red blood cell production for two to three days (red cell aplasia).
 In normal individuals, this is of little consequence, but the shortened red cell life of people with sickle cell disease results in an abrupt, life-threatening situation.
-Reticulocyte count drops dramatically during the disease (causing reticulocytopenia), red cell production lapses, and the rapid destruction of existing red cells leads to acute and severe anemia.
+Reticulocyte count drops dramatically during the disease (causing reticulocytopenia), red cell production lapses, and the rapid destruction of existing red cells leads to acute and severe anaemia.
 This crisis takes four to seven days to resolve.
 Most patients can be managed supportively; some need a blood transfusion.